The Day the Earth Stood Still: Plot

 That evening, a government agent escorts Klaatu to Barnhardt.
-Klaatu tells Barnhardt that the people of other planets are concerned about Earth's possible aggression, now that humanity has developed rockets and rudimentary atomic power.
-He states that if his message is ignored, Earth could be "eliminated".
-Barnhardt agrees to gather scientists from around the world at the saucer; he also suggests that Klaatu peacefully demonstrate the power he represents beforehand.

-Klaatu returns to his spaceship, unaware that Bobby is following him.
+Klaatu tells Barnhardt the people of other planets are concerned about Earth's aggressiveness now that humanity has developed rudimentary atomic power.
+If his message is ignored, Earth could be "eliminated".
+Barnhardt agrees to gather scientists from around the world at the saucer; he suggests Klaatu provide a demonstration of his power beforehand.
+Unaware Bobby is following, Klaatu returns to his spaceship.
 Bobby watches as Gort knocks out two soldiers so Klaatu can reenter the saucer.
-Bobby runs home and tells Helen.
-She does not believe him, but Tom is suspicious.

-The next day, for half an hour, starting at 12 noon (east coast time), all electrical equipment on Earth ceases to function, except for essential services, such as hospitals and aircraft in flight.
+Running home, Bobby tells Helen, who does not believe him, but Tom is suspicious.
+The next day, starting at noon East Coast time, all electrical equipment on Earth ceases to function for 30 minutes, except for essential services such as hospitals and aircraft in flight.

-Klaatu learns that Bobby watched him the previous night.
-He visits Helen at work, reveals his purpose on Earth, and asks that she not betray him.
-Helen asks Tom to keep Klaatu's identity secret, but, he refuses to listen, already in the process of alerting the military.

-Helen and Klaatu rush to Barnhardt's home.
-They hope that Barnhardt can hide Klaatu until the meeting that evening.
-Klaatu tells Helen that if anything should happen to him, she must go to Gort and say: "Klaatu barada nikto".
+Learning that Bobby followed him the previous night, Klaatu visits Helen at work, reveals his mission, and asks that she not betray him.
+Helen asks Tom to keep Klaatu's secret, but he refuses to listen, already in the process of alerting the military.
+Hoping that Barnhardt can hide Klaatu until that evening, Helen and Klaatu rush to Barnhardt in a taxi.
+Klaatu instructs Helen that if anything should happen to him, she must say to Gort "Klaatu barada nikto."
 The Army tracks them in their taxi.
-Klaatu is shot and killed, and his body is moved to a nearby police station cell.
-Helen rushes to the saucer and speaks Klaatu's phrase.
-Hearing the words, Gort retrieves Klaatu's body, and revives him inside the saucer, though Klaatu tells Helen that his revival is only temporary.
+Klaatu is shot and killed; his body is moved to a police station cell.
+Rushing to the saucer, Helen recites the phrase to Gort.
+Gort then carries her into the saucer.
+Gort retrieves Klaatu's body and revives him inside the saucer, though Klaatu tells Helen his revival is only temporary.

-Klaatu tells Barnhardt's assembled scientists that an interplanetary organization has created a police force of invincible robots like Gort.
-"In matters of aggression, we have given them absolute power over us".
-Klaatu concludes, "Your choice is simple: join us and live in peace, or pursue your present course and face obliteration.
-We shall be waiting for your answer".
-Klaatu and Gort depart in the saucer.
+Departing the spaceship with Klaatu and Gort, Helen joins Barnhardt among the gathered scientists.
+Klaatu tells the scientists that an interplanetary organization has created a police force of invincible robots like Gort.
+"In matters of aggression, we have given them absolute power over us."
+Klaatu concludes, "Your choice is simple: join us and live in peace, or pursue your present course and face obliteration."
+Klaatu and Gort then depart in the saucer.